pointel-com-br/qir_pgback/README.md

-# PosBack
+# PGBack

-PosBack is a collection of command scripts to backup and restore Postgres databases and globals.
+PGBack is a collection of command scripts to backup and restore Postgres databases and globals.